Updates (Sept 18, 2025)

 Tammy Nguyen told me just get a basic diploma in healthcare to do the most basic healthcare work in 2021.

 Tony Tie told me just to get ‘a job’.
 Any job is OK and worthwhile it.
-The finally mature people understand that.

 …